§ 341 Short title.

 § 345 Penalties for violations.

-Anyone who violates a provision of this subchapter shall be fined not more than $100 or imprisoned not more than 3 months, or both.
+(c) Anyone who violates a provision of this subchapter may be fined not more than $100 or imprisoned not more than 3 months, or both.

 § 346 Provider Advisory Board; appointments; composition; terms; vacancies.